Dodo- An Extinct Bird

 In the present historical times, the dodo is the most prominent example of a creature to have become extinct on this planet.
 Some rich collectors brought them to Europe and the first dodo was exhibited in the museum of John Tradescant at London.
 One of these was later left to Elias Ashmole, and thus dodo came to Oxford.
 At present only a mummified head and foot are the only remains of that dodo and are of great value to scientists.
 These are the complete remains of a single dodo and are one of the greatest treasures of the Oxford museum.

 It is believed that dodo was a fat and an ungainly bird.
 Since it has become extinct, so nobody knows what it really looked like.
 The skeletons assembled in museums contain the bones of several birds.
 Even the Oxford specimen is incomplete.

 The contemporary paintings are the only evidence, but the painters had no knowledge of natural history.
 Due to the fashion of the time, they depicted plump or colorful animals than the true representations.
 These paintings were based on few fattened birds brought to Europe, or drawn from badly stuffed specimens, or were simply copied from earlier works.

 The drawings and written accounts about dodo, only show the attitudes towards nature and do not give complete information.
 Earlier drawings of the European visitors to Mauritius in 1598, when the bird was first discovered, depict it to be a thin bird.

-The bones at the Museum of Natural History and the Cambridge Zoology Museum, plus the researches on the Oxford specimen have proved that a fat dodo would have collapsed for being too heavy on its skeleton.
-Thus similar to the earliest drawings, the new representations too show dodo to be a slim bird.
+The bones at the Museum of Natural History and the Cambridge Zoology Museum, plus the research on the Oxford specimen have proved that a fat dodo would have collapsed for being too heavy on its skeleton.
+Thus similar to the earliest drawings, the new representations also show dodo to be a slim bird.